Mean field theory of spin glasses: Diluted models and optimization problems

 On a given tree, the equations (\ref{eq_msg_Ising}) for the $\eta_{i \to j}$ for all directed edges of the graph have a single solution, which is easily found by propagating the recursion from the leaves of the graph.
 From this solution, one can compute the free energy using Eq.~(\ref{f_Bethe}).
+If the connectivity of the tree is bounded, then the number of steps required to compute $F$ is proportional to the number of nodes $N$ in the tree when $N\to\io$.
+Note that in the particular case of a ``tree'' with connectivity two (in other words, a one dimensional chain with open boundaries) the above equations are exactly equivalent to the transfer matrix method ({\bf $\Rightarrow$ Ex.\ref{sec:optim}.\ref{ex:transfer}}).